Fiserv/identity-and-access-management/docs/admin-api/getting-started-admin-api.md

 ## Admin API

 <!--theme: warning -->
 > IAM Service Team register the application.
-The API requires admin credentials to generate the OAuth token needed for application registering.
+The API requires admin credentials to generate the OAuth token needed for application registration.

 ---